doherty100/kidzhackphilly/06-loops-and-variables/README.md

     1. Drag a new "number" code block from the "Variables" tray and connect it to the right of the previous block.
 Change the number from 0 to 200.
 That means the baseball toss will begin to the right of the alien which is at position 100.
     ![06-020](./images/06-020.jpg)
     **figure 06-020** Add a variable named "baseballx" and set it to 200.
-1. Now let's use [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) to add a baseball using a new Sticker part.
+1. Now let's use [objects](https://en.wikipedia.org/wiki/Object-oriented_programming) to add a baseball using a new Sticker part.
     1. Find the "Add parts" section in the lower right underneath the canvas.
     ![00-500-000](../images/00-500-000.parts.addparts.jpg)
     **figure 00-500-000** Add parts